amient/kafka-metrics/README.md

 ## Development
 </a>

-- TODO: JMX Agent
-- TODO: REST Metrics Agent - ideally using Kafka REST API but only if Schema Registry is optional - for non-jvm apps
+- TODO: Future-proof the serialization with magic byte for the time when Schema Registry will support maps
 - DOC: provide recipe and bin script for local setup with influxdb, grafana and kapacitor out-of-the-box
 - DOC: sphinx documentation using generated versions in the examples
+- TODO: REST Metrics Agent - ideally using Kafka REST API but only if Schema Registry is optional - for non-jvm apps
 - TODO: more robust connection error handling, e.g. when one of the cluster is not reachable, warn once and try reconnecting quietly
 - TODO: expose all except serde configs for kafka producer (NEW) configuration properties
 - TODO: configurable log4j.properties file location and enironment var overrides for configs